Tobias Ratschiller, then an IT consultant and later founder of the software

 The phpMyAdmin name is obviously a mixture of PHP as the language it uses, MySQL as the

 database it manages and administration as the activity it handles.
 Even though

 the name seems to be quite simple, many people mix it up and they refer to

 phpMyAdmin under different names, such as myphpadmin, phpadmin, phpmysqladmin

-(these are three most frequent Google searches going to this website besides
+(these are the three most frequent Google searches going to this website aside from the

 correctly spelled variant).